seansovine/numerical_examples/cpp_matrix/README.md

 An eventual goal is to use this class as part of the implementation of a basic, yet fairly general, ODE solver.

 The purpose of this project is hands-on learning.
+I'm not sure how much more I'll put into this particular project, but it has been a great learning experience to work on it.

 ## Features